bialimed/miams/README.md

       --output-log ${APP_DIR}/test/out_model/baseline_log.txt
     source ${APP_DIR}/envs/miniconda3/bin/deactivate

+*For the test dataset, add the argument `--min-support-samples` to reduce the number of samples required in the model.
+By default, this value is set to 10:
+10 unstable and 10 stable.*

 The annotations file (format TSV) describes the status of each locus for all the samples used in model creation.